dedoai/ddai-web-site/content/en/_index.md

   cta_text: "Read more"
   cta_link: "#"

-couintdown:
+countdown:
-  intro_title: "Cryptocurrency<br>is the value of dedoAI"
+  title: "Cryptocurrency<br>is the value of dedoAI"
   text: "DEDO is dedoAI's native cryptocurrency.
 It is used for marketplace operations, transactions, games or for selling and buying data."
   cta_txt: "Get DEDO Tokens"
   cta_link: "#"